CANopenNode/CANopenNode/README.md

  - [CANopenNode](https://github.com/CANopenNode/CANopenNode) (this project): CANopen protocol stack, base for CANopen device.
 It contains no device specific code (drivers), which must be added separately for each target system.
 An example shows the basic principles, compiles on any system, but does not connect to any CAN hardware.
  - [CANopenDemo](https://github.com/CANopenNode/CANopenDemo): Demo device with CANopenNode and different target systems, tutorial and testing tools.
  - [CANopenNode.github.io](https://github.com/CANopenNode/CANopenNode.github.io): Html documentation, compiled by doxygen, for CANopenDemo, CANopenNode and other devices, available also online: https://canopennode.github.io
- - [libedssharp](https://github.com/robincornelius/libedssharp): Object Dictionary editor, external GUI tool for editing CANopen Object Dictionary for custom device.
+ - [CANopenEditor](https://github.com/CANopenNode/CANopenEditor): Object Dictionary editor, external GUI tool for editing CANopen Object Dictionary for custom device.
 It generates C source code, electronic data sheet and documentation for the device.
+It is a fork from [libedssharp](https://github.com/robincornelius/libedssharp).
  - [CANopenLinux](https://github.com/CANopenNode/CANopenLinux): CANopenNode on Linux devices.
 It can be a basic CANopen device or more advanced with commander functionalities.
  - [CANopenPIC](https://github.com/CANopenNode/CANopenPIC): CANopenNode on PIC microcontrollers from Microchip.
 Works with 16-bit and 32 bit devices.
 Includes example for Arduino style [Max32](https://reference.digilentinc.com/reference/microprocessor/max32/start) board.
  - [doc/deviceSupport.md](doc/deviceSupport.md): List of other implementations of CANopenNode on different devices.